Interior Door Replacement in Warsaw — Old Door Removal and New Door Fitting

 Can I replace just the leaf and keep the old frame?

-Yes, provided the old frame is in good condition, straight and compatible with the new leaf.
-The technician will assess this on site — sometimes it really is cheaper and faster.
+Yes, as long as the old frame is in good shape, straight and suited to the new leaf.
+The technician will check this on site — in some cases it really is the cheaper and quicker option.

 How long does it take to replace one door?

-Including removal and opening preparation, typically 3-4 hours.
+Including removal and preparing the opening, 3-4 hours in most cases.
 If the opening is badly damaged and needs levelling, allow up to 5 hours.

 What about damaged walls after removal?

-The technician will patch small chips and cracks.
-For more serious damage he will recommend a plasterer or carry out basic levelling himself.
+The technician will repair small chips and cracks.
+If the damage is more serious, he will suggest a plasterer or do basic levelling himself.

 The new door is a different size to the old one — is that a problem?

-No. The opening can be widened with a breaker or narrowed with packing timber and plasterboard.
-The cost depends on the extent of the work.
+No. The opening can be widened with a breaker or made smaller with packing timber and plasterboard.
+The price depends on how much work is involved.

 Do you take the old doors away?

 Yes, removing old doors and waste is a separate service.
-If you prefer to dispose of them yourself, the technician will leave them in the flat.
+If you would rather dispose of them yourself, the technician will leave them in the flat.

 What is included in the replacement price?